ArduPilot/ardupilot_wiki/common/source/docs/common-future-wiki-changes.rst

 ----------------------------------------------------

-include in the note that OSD-base parameter editing not available on KakuteF7 and OmnibusF7V2 boards.
+include in the note that OSD-base parameter editing not available on KakuteF7 and OmnibusF7V2 boards. include in the note that ADSB is not included in 1MB boards.

 MSP Protocol and OSD
 --------------------